Python Break, Continue and Pass Statements in Loops

 Using the break Statement in Python

-The break statement is used to terminate a loop abruptly, based on another condition.
-When a break statement is used in a nested loop, the inner loop does not run anytime the specific condition is met.
+The Python Break statement is used to terminate a loop abruptly, based on another condition.
+When a Python Break statement is used in a nested loop, the inner loop does not run anytime the specific condition is met.
 It terminates the inner loop and goes on to the outer loop.
 Let’s see how the break statement works for both for loops, while loops and nested for loops.

 Using the break statement in For Loops

-Let’s say we have a list of names and we wish to stop the loop when a particular name is found, the break statement can be used for.
+Let’s say we have a list of names and we wish to stop the loop when a particular name is found, the Python Break statement can be used for.
 Refer to the code example shown below.

 names = ['Femi', 'Ken', 'David', 'Mah', 'Iliana', 'Hannah', 'Ahmed']